Akalinismet/itnoticed/README.md

-# itnoticed
+# IT NOTICED
-A lifelong personal system that records decisions, learns behavioral patterns, and maps the branching paths of possible lives.
-Developed by İsmet Akalın &amp; Selin Özen.
+A persistent personal system that logs decisions, learns behavior patterns, and maps out the branching trajectories of possible lives.
+Developed by İsmet Akalın & Selin Özen.